abdel2000-dply/AI-Meeting-Assistant/README.md

 - **Summarization**: Summarize transcribed text using the Cohere API.
 - **To-Do List Generation**: Generate to-do lists from transcribed text using the Cohere API.
 - **Multi-Language Support**: Supports English, Arabic(& Moroccan Darija), and French.
+- **Chat with Transcript**: Ask questions about your meeting transcript and get responses using the Cohere API.

 ## Installation